-From on-the-ground courses, clinical rotations, and research to on-campus student activities, VIGH’s global health offerings for medical students introduce students to key topics and concepts in global health including diseases, root causes, and both clinical and community-based interventions appropriate for low-resource settings.
-Past student projects span over two dozen countries where VIGH has established partnerships and include a broad range of topics in global health, from biomedical sciences and clinical investigation to socio-cultural correlates of health and health care delivery.
+From in-country courses, clinical rotations, and research to on-campus student activities, VIGH’s global health offerings for medical students introduce students to key topics and concepts in global health including diseases and their medical, social, and systemic roots causes as well as clinical and community-based interventions appropriate for low-resource settings.
+Past student projects span over two dozen countries where VIGH has partnerships and include a broad range of topics in global health, from biomedical sciences and clinical investigation to socio-cultural correlates of health and health care delivery.
 Participation in global health research and training programs and other directed studies provides students with a foundation for future work as international clinicians, researchers, and public health workers.

 Nursing students, in addition to the information below, please refer to VUSN’s global health website.

-- Integrated Science Course (ISC): Global Health Immersion
+- Integrated Science Course (ISC): Global Health (one-month clinical rotation)

 - Global Health Courses

 - Graduate Certificate in Global Health (specialize in global health)

 - Master of Public Health dual degree (MD-MPH)